dasassygoat/ComputerSetupDocumentation/NewComputerLinks.md

 * Zeal is the Dash for Linux, havent tried it yet. -  https://zealdocs.org

 ## Mac Installs:
-* Dash is the best. - https://kapeli.com/dash
+* ~Dash is the best. - https://kapeli.com/dash~
 * Keeps your Mac from going to sleep, its Caffeine - http://lightheadsw.com/caffeine/
-* Seems like a popular Mac Terminal Emulator - https://iterm2.com/
+* A popular Mac Terminal Emulator - https://iterm2.com/
-* Currently favorite terminal for Mac only - https://www.warp.dev
+* Current terminal for Mac only - https://www.warp.dev
-* Currently useing to create some keyboard shortcuts. - https://www.hammerspoon.org/
+* Used to create some keyboard shortcuts. - https://www.hammerspoon.org/
 * Obsidian
 * GitKraken
 * OneDrive
-* Mobile Application Generator
+* Mobile Application Generator - bought this
 * Trello

 ## Languages: